AlgoMaster Logo

 Intuition

-The recursive solution has a nice property: it's tail-recursive.
-Each recursive call is the last thing the function does before returning.
-This means we can trivially convert it into a while loop.
-Instead of making a recursive call, we just update the root pointer to point to the next node we want to examine.
+The recursive solution is tail-recursive: each recursive call is the last action before the function returns, and its result is returned unchanged.
+That means no work waits on the call stack, so we can convert it into a while loop.
+Instead of recursing, we move a pointer to the next node to examine.

 Algorithm